shaohaolin/my-angular2-quickstart/README.md

 	);
 }
 ```
 Basically, it is saying get me all `h`(hero) that saticified its `id` is equivalent to the `id` passing from the parameter.
-Excatly what I want: give me all the songs that belong to this dj.
+Excatly what I want: give me all the songs that belong to this Dj.

 My implmentation:
 ```TypeScript